RajVekariya0/RajsBookStore001/README.txt

 Figure that out by suffuring on google...
                         <li class="nav-item dropdown">
                          <a class="nav-link dropdown-toggle" id="navbarDrodownMenuLink">
                          This class needs to be added on Layout.chhtml_ for DROPDOWN..
-Lets see is it working or not... everything is working.. well .!!
+LINE NUMBER "28, 30" Lets see is it working or not... everything is working.. well .!!